Hyperion2220/webWeasel/README.md

-# Web Shark - Intelligent Web Crawler
+# Web Weasel - Intelligent Web Crawler

 A high-performance web crawler built with `crawl4ai` and Playwright that extracts and processes website content into Markdown format, optimized for AI applications.